nesgnas/gamrTutorial/README.md

     * Button:
         * Up arrow: press the key ‘W’ or ‘^’ to move the character up .
         * Left arrow: press the key ‘D’ or ‘>’  to move the character to the left.
-        * Right arrow: press the key ‘A’ or ‘<’  to move the character to the right
+        * Right arrow: press the key ‘A’ or ‘<’  to move the character to the right.
-        * Down arrow: press the key ‘S’ or ‘v’  to move the character down
+        * Down arrow: press the key ‘S’ or ‘v’  to move the character down.

 ### Design
-* Background: We got ideas from the game's theme and colors and refered to online sources to create a background with a bright, natural background .
+* Background: We got ideas from the game's theme and colors and refered to online sources to create a background with a bright, natural background.
 * Map: Using the GIMP and Tiled software to create tileset and draw map.
 * Sound: Sound is added to create an enjoyable atmosphere, making the player more interesting.
 * Welcome: The tittle is “SANASHIBAMY” which was added at the beginning.
 Moreover, we made it more colorful and eye-catching.